JuanBindez/DYGTube-Downloader/README.md

-# Este é o YOUTUBE-DOWLOADER-GUI versão 1.0.0
+# Este é o DYG versão 1.0.0

 ### "This project is licensed under the MIT License."